SCSMDyeah/TriOmicNet/readme.md

 This command runs the core TriOmicNet pipeline using the corresponding input files provided in the repository.
 The resulting output table can be used to reproduce the final driver-gene prioritization analysis reported in the manuscript.

-## Reproducibility

-To improve reproducibility, this repository provides:

-- the main TriOmicNet analysis script
-- the helper scripts used in each stage of the workflow
-- the input datasets used for the three cancer cohorts
-- the biological network resources required by the method

-The repository documentation has been updated to include:

-- software requirements
-- repository structure
-- input data description
-- executable workflow command
-- output description corresponding to the manuscript results
-- clarification that the current repository reflects the analyses described in the revised manuscript

-The repository is intended to provide the materials needed to reproduce the main analyses reported in the manuscript.

 ## Notes